The solution that helps everyday businesses connect to blockchain

 Back in 1985, Back to the Future and The Goonies arrived in cinemas.
 This was also the year that Microsoft released the first version of Excel.
 However, we are now living in a mobile-first digital world, and this era of hyper-change is showing no signs of slowing down.

 Over thirty years later it can feel like some of those spreadsheets are still in use.
 Escaping the shackles of “that’s the way we’ve always done it” is preventing some of the biggest retailers from competing with tech behemoths such as Amazon.

 The disruptive force of Blockchain is increasingly seen as a silver bullet that will deliver unprecedented levels of trust, accountability, and transparency in electronic transactions.
+The services of an experienced blockchain development company can help a business transform the shape of their particular industry.
 But, despite the numerous online guides, blockchain still leaves many businesses feeling confused.

 Venzee is an e-commerce SaaS company that is tackling the data transformation problem by working with retailers and e-commerce vendors to easily share product information and ongoing updates.
 CEO, Kate Hiscox, recently announced the launch of blockchain’s first middleware solution which enables businesses to connect everyday apps and enterprise solutions with blockchain networks with minimal fuss.
 Speaking on my podcast, she also attempted to demystify blockchain in a language that those outside of tech circles could understand.

 With this launch, we are leveraging everything we’ve learned and created, to serve the growing blockchain industry.
 We are uniquely positioned and excited about the opportunity for growth.
 Mesh is described as a tool that can transform and filter data before it reaches the blockchain, ensuring it is error free and compatible for business purposes.
 Essentially, this is made possible by a three-layered process.